 Part of the Leadership and Management series, Collaborative Leadership: Success Through Synergy-Maximising Partnership is a half-day in-house training course by Clair Fisher designed to equip delegates with the skills and approaches required for leading top teams and building successful partnerships.

 At Civil Service College, we pride ourselves on our ability to tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

-This course is suitable for Public Sector and Civil Service managers who have to bring together a diverse group of team members and key external players to achieve demanding results.
+This in-house course is suitable for Public Sector and Civil Service managers who have to bring together a diverse group of team members and key external players to achieve demanding results.

-This is especially useful for those tasked with leading complex cross-cutting projects that call for high level aptitudes in promoting consensus and cooperation with contrasting partners.
+This is especially useful for those tasked with leading complex cross-cutting projects that call for high-level aptitudes in promoting consensus and cooperation with contrasting partners.

 Participants will learn to persuade and support others to collaborate effectively in the pursuit of shared goals, overcome obstacles, as well as identify and develop priority actions to promote a more collaborative organisational culture.